Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/About.md

 !!! info "This lists the binary file formats used by an unpacked loadout."

-All bit packed fields are in little endian unless specified otherwise.
+All values are in little endian unless specified otherwise.
 They are shown in lowest to highest bit order.

 So an order like `u8`, and `u24` means 0:8 bits, then 8:32 bits.